 - Display materials including: the IB Learner Profile, PYP Attitudes and the IST Inquiry Cycle

-- Writers' Workshop Teacher Guide

-- Spelling guide and resources
+- Spelling Mastery guide and resources

-- Reading test resources (PM Benchmarks/ Probe)

-- Math in Practice Teacher Resource

-- Circle Solutions book

-- Reading, Writing and Proofreading Strategy Cards
+- Reading and Writing Resources

 - Elementary Faculty Handbook

 - Elementary Curriculum Handbook

 ELEMENTARY TEACHING RESOURCES ROOM

 IST has a child-centered, inquiry-based curriculum, which means that our curriculum is not textbook driven.
 The majority of teaching materials are centralized in the Elementary Teaching Resources Room, so that all teachers are able to access the resources that best meet the needs of the individual students in their classes.
 This means that they are not restricted to resources pitched at an average student in the grade, but rather have the ability to both extend and support as necessary.